Vassilis Makris: Life and work

 He has been a member of the Greek Union of Film, Television and Audiovisual Technicians (ΕΤΕΚΤ-ΟΤ) since 1988, as a Still Photographer, and of PHOEBUS, the Greek Organization for the Collective Management and Protection of the Intellectual Property Rights of Photographers.

 In 2011 he started working closely with the Onassis Cultural Centre – Athens, a new cultural space hosting events and actions across the spectrum of the arts, as well as the National Theater of Greece and the National Opera of Greece, photographing show rehearsals and performances, in support of the arts and culture of a nation in crisis.

 In June 2015 he participated in the 4-day “Light Up the Night” event at the Stavros Niarchos Park with a one-man show, presenting 16 photographs from the “Incarnation” project, a work in progress that was completed in 2017 on the central stage of the opera house at the Stavros Niarchos Foundation Cultural Center.

-In May 2016 he mounted the "Damni i colori...The making of" exhibition at the visitors center of the Stavros Niarchos Foundation Cultural Center (SNFCC).
+In May 2016 he mounted the "Damni i colori...The making of" exhibition at the visitor's center of the Stavros Niarchos Foundation Cultural Center (SNFCC).
 The photographs depict the preparatory stages of Isma Toulatou's “Opera and Fashion” project, offering the public an opportunity to vicariously experience and take part in the rehearsals and backstage action of the project, which was presented on May 19, 2016 at the Greek National Opera’s Olympia Theater.

-In 2017, while continuing to pursue his professional career, he returned to the Leica Akademie Greece, where he currently teaches architectural and industrial photography and leads workshops and masterclasses organized by the Akademie.
+In 2017, while continuing to pursue his professional career, he returned to the Leica Academy Greece, where he taught architectural and industrial photography and led workshops and masterclasses, until 2024.